gregnewkirk/gregnewkirkdotcom/index.md

 ---

 # About
-I am currently a graduate student (Ph.D) in the [Microbiology Department](http://microbiology.ucr.edu/) at the University of California, Riverside; working in the [Giraldo Lab](http://giraldolab.com/), my projects focus on augmenting microbial abilities through nanotechnology.
+I am currently a graduate student (Ph.D) in the [Microbiology Department](http://microbiology.ucr.edu/) at the University of California, Riverside; working in the [Giraldo Lab](http://giraldolab.com/), my projects focus on augmenting microorganisms through nanotechnology.

-My dream is to create synthetic microbiology communication networks that mimic the networks we see in nature: ants and their pheremone networks, plants and their micronutrient networks, microbes and their populations, and host/pathogen exploitation frameworks.

 ---